 Coronary artery disease

-Coronary artery disease, also called coronary heart disease, or simply, heart disease, is the number one killer in the UK.
+Coronary artery disease, also called coronary heart disease, or simply, heart disease, is a leading cause of death in the UK.

 What is coronary artery disease?